 Faculty/staff should state on the syllabus that students inform them of their special needs to ensure that those needs are met in a timely manner:

-If a student waits until the day of an exam to ask for extended time or a separate testing area, the student has failed to make the request in a timely manner.
-If the student fails to ask for extended time until late in the semester, the instructor is only required to provide accommodations from that time and does not need to offer make up exams.
+If a student waits until the day of an exam to ask for their eligible extended time as listed on their memo, or a separate testing area, the student has failed to make the request in a timely manner.
+If the student fails to ask for extended time until late in the semester, the instructor is only required to provide accommodations from that time and does not need to offer makeup exams.

 Faculty/staff members are responsible for providing an education and the student is responsible for maintaining the academic requirements.